 - Examine your new index of smartphone ownership to see which service areas have the highest ownership.

-- Calculate another field called TotalRestaurantSpending that represents the monthly restaurant spending multiplied by the number of households (NOT population).
+- Calculate another field called TotalRestaurantSpending that represents the monthly restaurant spending multiplied by the number of housing units (NOT population).
 This gives some idea of the amount spent on restaurants in each service area each month.

 - Look over all the attributes and think about questions like the following: Did the service area with the largest area also have the largest population?
 Is there any relationship between smartphone ownership and restaurant spending?